 - Publishing dates for parent-teacher conferences and distribution of student progress reports.

-- Providing access to school calendars, supply lists, contact information, class work, homework, and events.
+- Providing access to school calendars, supply lists, contact information, class work, daily practice at home, and school events.

 - Publishing or presenting information regarding state and local assessments administered during the school year.